Economic impact of the COVID-19 pandemic in Canada: Large event cancellations

 Most event cancellations occurred on or after 12 March 2020, when several provinces implemented bans on gatherings of 250 or more people.
 The leadership contests of the Conservative Party of Canada, Green Party of British Columbia, Quebec Liberal Party and Parti Québécois were postponed.

 Agricultural sector

 In April 2020, there were concerns afoot that, because of the federal closure of all external borders, the farm sector would have difficulty with a labour shortfall, as seasonal farm workers would be absent.

-In May 2020, many agricultural producers were worried about going bankrupt, this in spite of the announcement on 5 May 2020 of a $252 million federal agricultural subsidy programme.
-The Canadian Federation of Agriculture had called one week earlier for a $2.6 billion subsidy but were disappointed.
+In May 2020, many agricultural producers were worried about going bankrupt, this in spite of the announcement on 5 May 2020 of a C$252 million (US$179 million) federal agricultural subsidy programme.
+The Canadian Federation of Agriculture had called one week earlier for a C$2.6 billion (US$1.85 billion) subsidy but were disappointed.

 Health and travel insurance

 At least one insurance carrier announced that it was cutting back on insurance coverage for Canadians abroad.
 On 15 March 2020, RSA Canada announced that trip cancellation, interruption, and emergency medical coverage was now limited to 10 days from the federal government's announcement on 13 March 2020, urging Canadians not to travel internationally.